mateo19182/blog-19182/content/index.md

   - Simple UI for having multiple LLM agents chatting to each other.

 - [Local RAG](https://github.com/mateo19182/localRagLLM)
-  - Simple implementation of Retrieval-Augmented Generation to add relevant context to your queries.
-Integration with [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx).
+  - Simple implementation of Retrieval-Augmented Generation to add relevant context to your queries and integration with [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx).

 - [GaliciaGymMap](https://github.com/mateo19182/GaliciaGymMap)
   - Map for displaying sports-related places using Leaflet.js.
 Data was scraped from google maps.

 - [live@NADIE.CREA - 2023](https://youtu.be/xBBow3L3EF8)
   - Performed an audiovisual live show at the event, using reactive and artifially generated visuals that morph with the music.
-Most of th music were my own productions.
+Most of the music were my own productions, the visuals were made with StableDiffusion and TouchDesigner.

 - [some of my production work for other artists](https://www.youtube.com/playlist?list=PLk9jkVju7SB9mhttRU7B594g9OG4PPOUk)